Readiness Supportive Leadership Training (RESULT)

 Detailed Description

 The goal of our proposed study is to adapt our existing, evidence-based supportive leadership training for an active duty population, focusing on training junior leaders in the Army on ways they can enhance readiness and resilience in their soldiers, as well as their own resilience.
-The investigators will draw on best practices from existing military and civilian programs in a training that is engaging, interactive, and customizable.
-The investigators will use micro-learnings - small, bite-sized pieces of information delivered in non-traditional ways, such as short podcasts or videos to enhance the training and enable it to be integrated easily into both military and civilian jobs.
+The investigators draw on best practices from existing military and civilian programs in a training that is engaging, interactive, and customizable.
+The investigators use micro-learnings - small, bite-sized pieces of information delivered in non-traditional ways, such as short podcasts or videos to enhance the training and enable it to be integrated easily into both military and civilian jobs.

 This research is designed to benefit not only U.S. Army soldiers but across all military branches, as well as first-responders and other civilian occupations that face highly stressful situations as part of their work.
-Our training will have the potential to positively contribute to the military by enhancing service member readiness and unit autonomy, and improving mental and physical health.
+Our training has the potential to positively contribute to the military by enhancing service member readiness and unit autonomy, and improving mental and physical health.

 Study Type